-The CAR Special Investigative Unit exists under the authority of Article III of the Plan of Operation.
+The CAR Special Investigative Unit, as part of the Compliance Audit Department exists under the authority of Article III of the Plan of Operation.
 It is charged with monitoring the efforts of Servicing Carriers to control fraud.
-In addition, it will assist member companies on request.
-CAR will perform one annual audit of the Special Investigative Unit of each Servicing Carrier to evaluate its effectiveness.
+In addition, it will assist Members and Servicing Carriers on request.
+CAR will perform a biennial audit of the Special Investigative Unit of each Servicing Carrier as part of the HAP audit to evaluate its effectiveness.